-In fact, it is not obvious that all your audience is interested in the specific page.
+It's not obvious that your entire audience is interested in this specific page.
 Are you creating a page for new customers?
-Or for an audience that already knows you and is loyal?
+Or for an audience that already knows you and is already loyal?

-Making these considerations will allow you to align the content with your audience.
+Making these considerations will allow you to align your content with your audience.

-To create the best possible experience for your potential new customers, you also need to consider their entire journey.
+To create the best possible experience for your potential new customers, you'll also need to consider their entire journey.

-You must have clear in mind the entire path that users will take to get to the landing page.
-Only in this way will you be able to maintain a coherent message that accompanies and spurs users to action.
+You must have a clear understanding of the entire path users will take to reach the landing page.
+Only in this way can you maintain a consistent and coherent message that will guide and motivate users to take action.

-Imagine that the landing page is the destination and that there are several routes that a user can take to get there.
+Imagine the landing page as the destination, and there are different paths that a user can take to get there.

 Let's look at some examples in the next section.